Flank/flank-dashboard/metrics/cli/docs/06_doctor_output_improvements.md

 The following analysis discovers the Metrics CLI `doctor` command output improvements feature.
 This feature purposes to improve the output of the `doctor` command in a way it would be clearer for users.

-The analysis defines the requirements for the feature, studies its feasibility, and selects the implementation approach.
+The analysis defines the requirements for the feature, studies its feasibility, and states the implementation approach.

 ### Feasibility Study
 > A preliminary study of the feasibility of implementing this feature.